Close Menu

 We offer a free review of your case.
 If you call, there is no pressure to become our client.
 You ask questions, we answer.
 Even if we don’t accept your case, we will still try to help you.

 It also doesn’t cost you any upfront money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
 If we win, then the SSA pays us out of your back benefits.
-Learn more about past due benefits.
+Learn about past due SSD benefits.
 If you do not win, then you do not pay an attorney fee.

 How much is the attorney fee?
 The attorney fee is whatever is less between 25% of your back benefit and the fee cap.
 This is best understood through an example.
 If your back benefit is $10,000, then your attorney fee would be $2500.

 However, if your back benefit is $100,000, you would not pay 25% or $25,000 in attorney fees.
-Instead, you would pay the amount of the fee cap, which is $7200.
-Therefore, if you win your case, then your fee is capped at the $7200 amount.
+Instead, you would pay the amount of the fee cap, which is $9200.
+Therefore, if you win your case, then your fee is capped at the $9200 amount.

 Regardless, you pay whatever is less between 25% of your back benefit and the fee cap.
 Additionally, you only owe an attorney fee if we win your case.
-Find out more about what it will cost to hire an SSD law firm.
+Find out what it will cost to hire an SSD law firm.

 OUR LAWYERS OUR EXPERTS IN SOCIAL SECURITY LAW

 At Cannon Disability Law we can help you apply for SSD benefits.
 Also, we can help you appeal an SSA denial.
 Additionally, we will represent you in court at your Social Security hearing.
-If you have soft tissue sarcoma, then we can help you testify in court.
+If you have soft tissue sarcoma, then we can prepare you to testify in court.
 Our goal is to prove to the judge that you deserve SSD benefits.

 If necessary, we can appeal your case to the Appeals Council.
-Likewise, we file appeals in Federal Court.
+Likewise, we can file appeals in Federal Court.
 Finally, we can represent you no matter where you live.
 For example, we can represent you if need the top SSDI attorney in Utah or Nevada.
 Additionally, we can help you if you live in Idaho, Colorado, or California.

-Your ability to receive Medicaid benefits and Medicare depends upon whether or not you are successful with your SSD claim.
+Your ability to receive Medicaid benefits and Medicare benefits depends upon whether or not you are successful with your SSD claim.
 In order to fight the SSA, you need an attorney and legal staff with experience.
 Hire us.

 Dianna Cannon has been helping people win their benefits for over thirty years.
 Brett Bunkall and Andria Summers also have decades of legal experience.
 Together, we have won over 20,000 SSDI and SSI hearings.
 You can trust us.
-We will do everything we can to win your SSD and SSI benefits for soft tissue sarcoma.
+We will do everything we can to win your SSDI and SSI benefits for soft tissue sarcoma.

 Facebook Twitter LinkedIn